 - Decay has reached deep into the tooth

-- Infection has destroyed a large portion of the tooth or surrounding bone
+- The infection has destroyed a large portion of the tooth or the surrounding bone

 - There is not enough room for all the teeth in your mouth ( wisdom teeth)